aleen42/PersonalWiki/projectManagement/review/review.md

 - Program managers are change agents.
 - The introduction of new software makes basic tools, such as Gantt charts and network diagrams, inexpensive and easy to create.
 - Using a systems approach is critical to successful project management.
+- Project managers and their teams must keep in mind the effects of any project on the interests and needs of the entire system or organization instead of focusing on the immediate concerns of the project.

 #### False